monkins1010/Verusguideassets/VerusPay Installation Guide.md

 `sudo chmod 600 /home/wallet/.ssh/authorized_keys`

-Now there is a new user called wallet who we can log
+Now there is a new user called wallet who we can log in as.. to do this we can duplicate outr current session in mobaXterm.

+Right click on the session name you created earlier in teh mobaXterm left hand window.
+If you cant see it close down the Verus Root session at the top by clicking  the little `x`

 ![Alt](https://github.com/monkins1010/Verusguideassets/raw/master/moba_setname.png)